At fifty bucks a pop, the bulb is a bit over-priced but it’s a bargain compared to the cost of the trip to get one.

 “Beep – $10.34.”

-A magazine caught my eye – Top Ten Bikini Shots of 2009… When I turned back to the monitor the screen read $46.98.
+A magazine caught my eye.
+When I turned back, the monitor the screen read $46.98.

 My wife beamed, “Think of all the money we just saved!”

-Out in the parking lot, as we piloted our raft of carts up a river of slush, I suddenly stopped and slapped my head.
+Out in the parking lot, as we piloted our fleet of carts across an ocean of slush, I suddenly stopped and slapped my head.

 “Drat,” I said, “I forgot the bulb for the yard-light.”